Huaqiu-Electronics/kicad-hqpcb-plugin/README.md

 HQ PCB plugin will help you:

 - Extract key manufacturing parameters from your design
-- Get real-time quotations from NextPCB within KiCad
+- Get real-time quotations from HQ PCB within KiCad
-- Generate Gerber files and upload them to NextPCB along with your personal board settings
+- Generate Gerber files and upload them to HQ PCB along with your personal board settings

-Once the upload is complete, you can use the HQ DFM Gerber Viewer to double check your manufacturing files, adjust board parameters then add it to your NextPCB cart directly.
+Once the upload is complete, you can use the HQ DFM Gerber Viewer to double check your manufacturing files, adjust board parameters then add it to your HQ PCB cart directly.
 ![NextPCB Plugin](https://github.com/SYSUeric66/kicad-amf-plugin/blob/8318782634b7f8237bd4a650c37e4031e876e3a0/docs/amf.gif)

 ## Features